15 Top-Rated Resorts in the Catskills, NY

 Accommodation: Melour Resort

 Under new ownership since 2021, this property was previously the Villa Vosilla and is still a 3-star resort property.
-The revamped Melour Resort now caters to kosher travelers with its all-inclusive kosher meal program (accommodations include three meals daily).
-Guest rooms feature flat-screen televisions and mini refrigerators.
+The revamped Melour Resort now caters to kosher travelers with its all-inclusive kosher meal program.
+Guest rooms feature flat-screen televisions and mini-refrigerators.

-Amenities at the Melour Resort include an indoor swimming pool, three outdoor swimming pools (including one kids' pool) with sundeck areas, a Jacuzzi, outdoor fire pit, outdoor playground, tennis court, half basketball court, indoor playroom/game room, fitness center, and tea room that provides complimentary tea.
+Amenities at the Melour Resort include an indoor swimming pool and Jacuzzi, two outdoor swimming pools (including one kids' pool) with sundeck areas, an outdoor fire pit, an outdoor children's playground, a games room, a fitness center, a sauna, and a tea room that provides complimentary tea.

-The Melour Resort is located in the Great Northern Catskills in the rural town of Tannersville which has a good selection of cafés, restaurants, and shops (more than most Catskill towns offer) on several blocks of the Main Street.
+The Melour Resort is located in the Great Northern Catskills in the rural town of Tannersville which has a good selection of cafés, restaurants, and shops (more than most Catskill towns offer) on Main Street.
 The resort is a 10-minute drive to the Kaaterskill Falls hiking trail and another 10-minute drive in the other direction to the Hunter Mountain Resort ski area.

 Accommodation: Villa Roma Resort